 Myositis, like many autoimmune diseases, is a complex illness that is often misunderstood.
 Each patient presents differently, making the diagnostic process that much harder.
 Learn more about the different types of Myositis.

 Myositis: The Basics

-The primary focus of Myositis Support and Understanding is rare muscle diseases which are referred to as “Idiopathic Inflammatory Myopathies” or “Acquired Myopathies,” meaning muscle diseases which are typically not inherited and are caused by the immune system attacking muscles, connective tissue, blood vessels, and/or the skin.
+The primary focus of Myositis Support and Understanding is rare muscle diseases which are referred to as “Idiopathic Inflammatory Myopathies” or “Acquired Myopathies,” meaning muscle diseases which are typically not inherited and are caused by the immune system attacking muscles, connective tissue, blood vessels, lungs, and/or the skin.

 Although we do provide information about other forms of Myositis, the ones we focus on are Polymyositis, Dermatomyositis, Inclusion Body Myositis, and Juvenile Myositis.